By Rochelle Murty, Navy Spouse

-Aloha e komo mai to beautiful Hawaii – Hello and welcome to your next great PCS adventure!
 The island of O’ahu has a population of over 950,000 and is home to almost 50,000 military personnel.
-Additionally, the state of Hawaii is home to ten active military installations.
+Additionally, there are ten active military bases in Hawaii.
 Each branch of service, including the Coast Guard, is represented.
 Included in this number are Barking Sands Missile Range in Kaua’i and Coast Guard Station Maui.

 From its beautiful beaches to its many peaks and craters, you really can’t go wrong when it comes to exploring and enjoying all the island has to offer.
-Here are a few things to know before moving to Hawaii.
+Before your big move to one of the military bases in Hawaii, be sure to check out base housing photos, neighborhood reviews and more at PCSgrades.com.

 WHERE is Hawaii?